 The intraocular pressure is determined by the balance between the production of aqueous humour and its drainage.
 Various factors may influence the level of intraocular pressure (IOP) e.g. age, sex, blood pressure, body mass index, diabetes etc.^{1,2} Elevated intraocular pressure is a significant risk factor for the development of primary open angle glaucoma (POAG).
-Glaucomas the leading cause of blindness in the world.1 Many factors, such as age,3-6 body mass index (BMI),7 blood pressure (BP),^{5,8} blood glucose,^{9,10} central corneal thickness (CCT),4 have been reported to associate with IOP, but their results were not entirely consistent in all studies, and the potential risk factors in their analysis were failed to account due to lack of data.
+Glaucoma is the leading cause of blindness in the world.1 Diabetes mellitus is a major health problem in India, with its incidence increasing every day.
+Diabetes is associated with long term damage to various organs such as eye, kidney, heart, blood vessels and nerves.
+Diabetes mellitus has emerged as a major cause of vision loss and visual disability, developing and also in developed countries.
+Besides its other ocular manifestations, diabetes also affects intra ocular pressure.3 The association of diabetes with elevated intraocular pressure and primary open angle glaucoma is controversial.
+The mechanism that causes higher intraocular pressure is not clear, but various aetiologies has been postulated as genetic, autonomic dysfunction, and osmotic diffusion.4 Many studies have shown diabetes mellitus (DM) in association with intraocular pressure and open angle glaucoma.
+Others have found no association between diabetes and intraocular pressure.5 Many factors, such as age, 6 body mass index (BMI),7 blood pressure (BP),^{5.8} blood glucose,^{9,10} central corneal thickness (CCT), have been reported to associate with IOP, but their results were not entirely consistent in all studies, and the potential risk factors in their analysis were failed to account due to lack of data.
 Therefore, population-based studies with larger sample size and detailed information are needed to better understand these issues.
 To be noted, diabetes has become a global epidemic problem.
-It has been estimated that there were 451 million (age 18-99 years) people with diabetes in 2017, and these figures were expected to increase to 693 million by 2045.
-It remains equivocal whether diabetic populations have different distribution or risk factors for IOP, and the association of diabetes with glaucoma has still been controversial, despite the fact that people with diabetes are twice likely to develop glaucoma compared with nondiabetes.
-Therefore, data on IOP distribution and risk factors in diabetic populations are needed to clarify the relationship between glaucoma and diabetes and plan effective prevention strategies.
+It has been estimated that there were 451 million (age 18-99 years) people with diabetes in 2017, and these figures were expected to increase to 693 million by 2045.11 It remains equivocal whether diabetic populations have different distribution or risk factors for IOP, and the association of diabetes are twice likely to develop glaucoma compared with nondiabetes.12 Therefore, data on IOP distribution and risk factors in diabetic populations are needed to clarify the relationship between glaucoma and diabetes and plan effective prevention strategies.